 Trusting in the CPU: Getting to the Roots of Security

-By any mean, getting to the root is by implementing security feature into chip level.
-But how is chip level security is going to impact the cloud based services and that is a different scope of investigation.
+By any means, getting to the root is by implementing security features into the chip level.
+But how is chip-level security is going to impact the cloud-based services and that is a different scope of the investigation?

 But we firmly believe that it will turn out to be beneficial to normal non-savvy users in the end.

-Both of the Engineers had briefly discuss the AMD Platform Security Processor, ARM TrustZOne and Intel Boot Guard.
+Both of the Engineers had briefly discussed the AMD Platform Security Processor, ARM TrustZOne and Intel Boot Guard.

-Report was released on August 2016.
+The report was released in August 2016.
 Download them if needed.

-As for the most secure cloud storage that we’ve encounter, we are using our own terminology “BADS” to determine the cloud storage provider that fits into our most stringent selection criteria.
+As for the most secure cloud storage that we’ve encountered, we are using our own terminology “BADS” to determine the cloud storage provider that fits into our most stringent selection criteria.

-The result are out and only 3 outrun the rest.
+The result is out and only 3 outrun the rest.